gabrielelana/vim-markdown/README.md

 <a name="TODO" />
 ## TODO
-* Folding
-  * Fold HTML blocks
-  * Always consider the first non space character of the line when check for syntax group
-  * Always use `synstack` to check the syntax group of a position
-  * Write specs for the whole thing
-  * Support `foldtext` option
 * Code Blocks
   * Edit html code block
   * Edit jekyll front matter code block